Chocolate Chess Pie Recipe: Milk Chocolate Filling

 Let cool.
 Refrigerate for several hours before serving.

-This chocolate chess pie recipe is perfect for milk chocolate lovers.
+This chocolate chess pie recipe really is perfect for milk chocolate lovers.
 It's a bit light on luscious cocoa for dark chocolate fans though.
 But that creamy filling is really appealing!
 Not to mention scrumptious.
 It's a tasty tart worth your time.

-Return from Chocolate Chess Pie Recipe to Chocolate Pie Recipe
+Return to Chocolate Pie Recipe

 Return to Health Benefits of Dark Chocolate Home Page